fruitflybrain/ffbo.launcher/README.md

    -  [Running All Services on a Single Machine](https://github.com/fruitflybrain/ffbo.launcher/wiki/Running-All-Services-on-a-Single-Machine)
    -  [Running Services on Multiple Machines](https://github.com/fruitflybrain/ffbo.launcher/wiki/Running-Services-on-Multiple-Machines)
 -  Amazon Web Services (Using Amazon Machine Images)
-   -  [Running All Services on a Single EC2 Instance](https://github.com/fruitflybrain/ffbo.launcher/wiki/Running-All-Services-on-a-Single-Amazon-Web-Service-EC2-Instance) (Please remember to pull the ffbo.launcher respository and switch to the `hemibrain` branch)
+   -  [Running All Services on a Single EC2 Instance](https://github.com/fruitflybrain/ffbo.launcher/wiki/Running-All-Services-on-a-Single-Amazon-Web-Service-EC2-Instance) (Please remember to pull the ffbo.launcher respository and switch to the `hemibrain_vnc` branch)
-   -  [Running Services on Multiple EC2 Instances](https://github.com/fruitflybrain/ffbo.launcher/wiki/Running-Services-on-Multiple-EC2-Instances) (Please remember to pull the ffbo.launcher respository and switch to the `hemibrain` branch)
+   -  [Running Services on Multiple EC2 Instances](https://github.com/fruitflybrain/ffbo.launcher/wiki/Running-Services-on-Multiple-EC2-Instances) (Please remember to pull the ffbo.launcher respository and switch to the `hemibrain_vnc` branch)

 ## <a name="requirement_install"></a>Prerequisites Installation